Julia Trotzki

 🥃 Tumbler (small, wide glass): Perfect for Old Fashioned or Whisky Sour.

-🥶 Copper mug: For the Moscow Mule – not only looks good but also keeps the drink cooler for longer.
+🥶 Copper mug: For the Moscow Mule – not only looks good but also keeps the drink cooler longer.

 ➡ Tip: If you don’t have the right glass, just use a wine glass – it works almost every time!